 In a landscape of dwindling financial returns, encroaching tech giants and an increasingly fragmented digital market, only radical reinvention can help ensure survival and success.
-Marginal strategies adopted by traditional media companies have had limited impact.
+The marginal strategies traditional media companies have adopted to improve performance have had limited impact.
 To do well in this adverse business scenario, it's time for bold change.

-Here, we explore how traditional media and entertainment companies can achieve profitable growth by undertaking significant transformations.
+In this paper, we explore how traditional media and entertainment companies can achieve profitable growth by undertaking significant transformations.

-Here's how to get RADICA
+Here's how to get radical!